SQL Server

 Step 3: Add your destination

-Securely share your host name, database name, port, your chosen schema name, username, and password with us to complete the connection.
+Use the following details to complete the connection setup: host name, database name, port, your chosen schema name, username, and password.

 Credential character limitationsFor user credentials containing special characters, please avoid using the following characters: